 Carole-Anne Roussel, soprano

-Born in Rivière-du-Loup, Quebec, French-Canadian soprano Carole-Anne Roussel is appreciated for the purity of her voice, as well as her natural stage presence and her contagious cheerfulness.
-She holds a Master’s Degree from the Conservatoire de musique de Québec where she studied with mezzo-soprano Sonia Racine and renowned coach Martin Dubé.
+Born in Rivière-du-Loup, Quebec, French-Canadian soprano Carole-Anne Roussel is appreciated for the purity and warmth of her voice, as well as her natural stage presence and her contagious cheerful disposition.
+She holds a Master’s Degree from the Conservatoire de Musique de Québec where she studied with mezzo-soprano Sonia Racine and renowned coach Martin Dubé.

-In September 2019, she’s artist in residence at the Queen Elisabeth Music Chapel, under the direction of José van Dam & Sophie Koch.
+Since 2019, she is an Artist in Residence at the Queen Elisabeth Music Chapel, in the voice section of José van Dam & Sophie Koch.